aromalanil/react-rhino/README.md

 ### useRhinoValue
 Takes key representing state object as input and returns the state value.
-> You can use this if your component do not want to update the state.
+> You can use this if your component only needs to read the state but perform no updates.
 ```jsx
 const darkMode = useRhinoValue("isDarkMode");
 /* Here "isDakMode" is the key representing the state */